-Planning ahead is key when it comes to avoiding processed food, and in my new cookbook 100 Days of Real Food: Fast & Fabulous (out yesterday!)
-I’m sharing exactly how to do just that – including meal plans, shopping lists, snapshots of how to buy real food, food prep guides, and 100 beautifully-photographed quick and easy recipes.
-In general though, there are several lifestyle changes you can make that will go a long way when it comes to avoiding processed food.
+Planning ahead is key when it comes to avoiding processed food, and in my second cookbook 100 Days of Real Food: Fast & Fabulous I’m sharing exactly how to do just that – including meal plans, shopping lists, snapshots of how to buy real food, food prep guides, and 100 beautifully-photographed quick and easy recipes.
+In general, though, there are several lifestyle changes you can make that will go a long way when it comes to avoiding processed food.

 So get ready to clean up your act by kicking these bad food habits to the curb and, trust me, when it comes to the health of your family, you’ll be so glad you did!